HardingPoint/EngagementManager/docs/readme.md

     <a href="https://giphy.com/gifs/3o751PqVyabriQV0qY/fullscreen" target="_blank"><img src="https://media.giphy.com/media/3o751PqVyabriQV0qY/giphy.gif"/></a>

  5. Confirm Login & Accept Terms -> <a href="https://graphconnect.hardingpoint.com">https://graphconnect.hardingpoint.com</a>
-	 Use the credentials as specified in the Heroku Config Variables
+	 [Use the credentials as specified in the Heroku Config Variables] - Remove?
     1. `Login via Salesforce - Normal Instance` - Use this for Developer or Production
     1. `Login via Salesforce - Sandbox Instance` - Sandbox Access Only